AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/tools-for-communication.md

 **Participate in community conversations.**

-* Discuss big picture ideas, brainstorm, and develop plans for analyses before implementing them.
+* In general, use this forum to ask questions, discuss big picture ideas, brainstorm, and develop plans for analyses before implementing them.

 **Propose a new analysis.**